getdirty75/asymetrics/src/articles/blu-ritual.md

 <iframe width="100%" height="250" src="https://www.youtube-nocookie.com/embed/2tlnZCYq_L4" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-An Italian songs that was very helpful to me in some Ayahuasca sessions, I really suggest it if you understand Italian.
+An song that was very helpful to me in some Ayahuasca sessions, I really suggest it if you understand Italian.

 <br>